 Using OpenClaw or Hermes Agent?
 Those integrations use the Ditto CLI, not MCP.
-Start with Agent Integrations, OpenClaw, or Hermes Agent.
+Start with OpenClaw or Hermes Agent.

 Endpoint